 When I inserted the reference, I had no real idea I might do it again, but a few years later I was in the midst of writing another Star Trek: The Next Generation novel and found a way to drop in another nod to Margaret’s book.
 Then I did it a couple of more times as circumstances allowed, such as it becoming a book Picard read to his young son.
 A few months ago while writing Moments Asunder, my latest Trek novel which will be published later this year, I once again found a way to work in a reference.
 Even though I never call out the book by name in any of these instances, sharp-eyed readers still catch the “Easter egg,” which I once explained as a recurring tip of the hat to Margaret.
 Like I said earlier: Strangers remains a personal favorite.

 At some point, she caught wind of what I was doing and wrote me a private note on Facebook, thanking me for acknowledging her in that way and how much it meant to her.
 As I told her at the time: “I know it sounds corny, but you and the others writing Trek novels back in those days inspired me to try my hand at writing.
 I have you all to thank for where I am now.”

 It’s true.
-Along with her contemporaries, Margaret Wander Bonanno helped to set the bar for Star Trek novels, elevating them to something more than simple “tie-in fiction” and establishing a standard I along with my colleagues strive to emulate.
+Along with her contemporaries, Margaret Wander Bonanno helped to set the bar for Star Trek novels, elevating them to something more than simple “tie-in fiction” and establishing a standard my colleagues and I strive to emulate.
 It’s an honor to be in her company, and an even greater privilege that she considered me a friend.
 I will miss her dearly.